Abigail Spanberger: Career

 In the early 2000s, Spanberger taught English literature as a substitute teacher at the Islamic Saudi Academy in Northern Virginia.
 She received a conditional job offer from the Central Intelligence Agency (CIA) in December 2002.
 While waiting for a background check to be completed, Spanberger worked as a postal inspector, as her father did, focusing on money laundering and narcotics cases.

 In July 2006, after Spanberger's background check had been completed, she joined the CIA as a case officer, working to find, recruit, and build relationships with foreign nationals who could have had information of value to the U.S. government.
 She has publicly said that she gathered intelligence about nuclear proliferation and terrorism.
 Her first assignment was to Brussels, according to The Washington Post.
 During her career, she held, at some point, five different passports, and met people undercover.

 In 2014, Spanberger left the CIA and entered the private sector.
 She was hired by Royall & Company (now a part of EAB) to do consulting work for colleges and universities.
-In the aftermath of the 2016 presidential election, she began working with Emerge America to encourage women to run for state and congressional offices.
-In 2017, Virginia Governor Terry McAuliffe appointed her to the Virginia Fair Housing Board.
+After the 2016 presidential election, she began working with Emerge America to encourage women to run for state and congressional offices.
+In 2017, Virginia governor Terry McAuliffe appointed her to the Virginia Fair Housing Board.